 If you like crispy cookies, warmer dough is better.
 The dough will spread quickly in the oven and they will dry out more.
 So place your uncracked eggs in a bowl of warm water for 10 minutes, get your butter to room temperature and take the pan straight to the oven after dropping the dough.

-If you’re a lover of crispy cookies try my Ginger Lace Cookies and Gluten-Free Chocolate Chip Lace cookies, For a softer cookie try my recipe for chewy gluten-free chocolate chip cookies, Here is my full list of gluten-free cookie recipes.
+If you’re a lover of crispy cookies try my Ginger Lace Cookies and Gluten-Free Chocolate Chip Lace cookies, For a softer cookie try my recipe for chewy gluten-free chocolate chip cookies, gluten-free m&m’s cookies, gluten-free funfetti cookies or my grain-free one-bowl lemon almond flour cookies.
+Here is my full list of gluten-free cookie recipes.

 This recipe uses a combination of several different flours.